 This Update consists of five modules covering new and changing knowledge on:

-This Update consists of four modules covering new and changing knowledge on:
+This Update includes a module covering new and changing knowledge on:

 This Challenge provides a twenty item online applied knowledge test with instant answer access.
 The questions included within the Challenge are sourced from the content of the modules and reference material found within EKU2021.2.